Jesusp123/SMALL-PROJECTS/README.md

 ## Tools
-1. Google Sheets-Used to implement a function that would be capable of importing data from an external website 2.Functions-ImportHTML()-utilized to select website and table, to extract data from, and import it into cells of the sheet
+1. Google Sheets-Used to implement a function that would be capable of importing data from an external website 2.Functions-ImportHTML()-utilized to select websites and tables, extract data from, and import it into cells of the sheet

 ## Overview
 ![Overvievv](https://github.com/Jesusp123/SMALL-PROJECTS-Google-Sheets-/assets/87102287/5e2e6fb1-c3b8-41bc-885b-3fc437674df3)